MarioniLab/miloDE/README.md

 # milo_DE
 Framework for sensitive DE testing (using neighbourhoods).

 miloDE builds on existing framework for DA testing called [Milo](https://pubmed.ncbi.nlm.nih.gov/34594043/).
-It exploits the notion of overlapping neighborhoods (nhoods) of homogeneous cells, constructed from graph-representation of scRNA-seq data, and performs testing within each neighborhood.
-Multiple testing correction is performed either across nhoods or across genes.
+It exploits the notion of overlapping neighborhoods of homogeneous cells, constructed from graph-representation of scRNA-seq data, and performs testing within each neighborhood.
+Multiple testing correction is performed either across neighborhoods or across genes.

 In addition to DE testing, we provide functional to rank neighbourhoods by degree of the DE as well as plotting functions to visualise results.
 In vignette, we showcase how you can carry out clustering analysis to group genes in co-regulated transcriptional modules.